esajaakola/ActivityAnalysis/CodeBook.md

 * 5 == STANDING
 * 6 == LAYING

-### Step 6: Add readable column names into data frame using data from features.txt file
+### Step 6: Convert column names into readable form
-* Column names selected in Step 4 added into new dataset as headers.
-New dataset has following columns:
+* Columns selected in Step 4 added into new dataset as column names.
+* New dataset has following columns:
 * 1 Activity
 * 2 Subject
 * 3 tBodyAcc-mean()-X